 - Shopping services and home visits

-- Over 55’s leisure and learning programs, such as choir, gentle exercise, art classes, dance class, social groups
+- Over 55’s Lifelong Learning such as gentle exercise, art class and dance class.

 How to access our services